cheynepierce/SalesforceStyleGuide/README.md

 When developing in a sandbox, always use a deployment tool, such as change sets or the metadata API, to move the changes to production, in order to ensure that the customizations are consistent between environments.
-There is nothing worse than deploying code to production and trying to debug issues that came up as a result of subtle differences between field definitions.
+It can be frustrating to deploy code to production and have to debug issues that came up as a result of subtle differences between field definitions.

 ####Installed Apps